mchmarny/buildstatus/README.md

 ## Slack

 That's it.
-If everything goes well, you should see notifications in Slack for each one of the Cloud Build status changes resulting from build trigger (e.g. WORKING, SUCCESS, FAILURE, INTERNAL_ERROR, TIMEOUT).
+If everything goes well, you should see notifications in Slack for each one of the Cloud Build status changes resulting from build trigger (e.g. `WORKING`, `SUCCESS`, `FAILURE`, `INTERNAL_ERROR`, `TIMEOUT`).

 ## Log & Metrics